Hilger16/curso_HTML_CSS_Feliz/README.md

-# Portfólio em Pixel Art
+# Portfólio in Pixel Art

 <h2>About development</h2>
 <p> Project developed in order to train skills in websites development</p>